Seattle man accused of fatally stabbing his ex-wife was angry she was dating a Black police officer, prosecutors say

 Flores-Nguyen was taken to Harborview Medical Center, where she died a short time later.
 An autopsy showed Flores-Nguyen had been stabbed more than 10 times, and while many of the wounds were superficial, she suffered two lethal stab wounds, one to her back and one to her chest, say the charges.

-So far this year, police in King County have investigated 15 domestic-violence homicides, and all but one of them was committed after the coronavirus pandemic began, Casey McNerthney, a spokesperson for Prosecutor Dan Satterberg, wrote in an email Tuesday.
-He noted the number now surpasses the 14 domestic-violence homicides committed in the county in 2018 and 2019 combined.
+So far this year, police in King County have investigated 16 domestic-violence homicides, and all but one of them was committed after the coronavirus pandemic began, according to Seattle police and Casey McNerthney, a spokesperson for Prosecutor Dan Satterberg.
+McNerthney noted the number now surpasses the 14 domestic-violence homicides committed in the county in 2018 and 2019 combined.

 News researcher Miyoko Wolf contributed to this story.